OpenLiberty/ci.gradle/docs/spring-boot-support.md

 | targetLibCachePath | The directory path that is used to save the library cache.
 If this option is not specified, a `lib.index.cache` directory is created in the parent directory of the source application. | No |
 | targetThinAppPath | The path that is used to save the thin application file.
 If this option is not specified, a new file is created with the `.spring` extension in the parent directory of the source application. | No |

-The `server.xml` provided by the `serverXml` parameter should enable the one of the following Spring Boot features.
+The `server.xml` file provided by the `configDirectory` or `serverXmlFile` parameter should enable the one of the following Spring Boot features.

 | Feature | Description |
 | ------- | ----------- |